johntalton/mcp23017/README.md

     .catch(e => ...)
 ```

+### Interrupts

+The library assume external resources for providing interrupt callbacks into the library.

+A common package like `onoff` can be used to capture the interrupts (via efficiant `.watch` methods).
+Though, no specific dependency exists.

+Software interrupts can also be achived, at the cost of polling the chip itself.

+### Bus (i2c / spi)

+Similar to gpio for interrupts, the library only assumes a common interface for bus implementations.
+This is currently tied to the API used in `@johntalton/rasbus` wrapper package.

+`i2c-bus` and `spi-device` are well tested.

 ### Pins / Ports / Word up

 The expander can be accessed in multiple use cases, by pin, port or full word, and multiple interrupt can be configured